teanalab/myscope-sequential-analysis/README.md

 # Sequence Classification of Motivational Interviews

-Predicting Success of Clinical Interviews via Deep Learning and Probabilistic Modeling of Patient-Provider Communication Sequences
+Main objective of this project is the classification of Patient-Provider Communication Sequences via Deep Learning and Probabilistic Models.
+There are three main subprojects under the main repository:

+* deeplearning
+* hmm-python
+* mchain-python

 ## Methods